Sleeping in Airports

 Unlimited free WiFi is available at Detroit Airport.
 Connect to “Detroit Airport WiFi” network.

-• Nursing Rooms – The airport offers 9 private nursing rooms.
-Each location includes a comfy chair, a sink, counter and electrical outlets.
-To access, call the number on the outside of the room and you will be provided with an access code.
+Nursing Rooms – The airport offers nine private nursing rooms.
+Each location includes a comfy chair, a sink, a counter and electrical outlets.
+Call the number posted outside the room to gain access, and you will receive the code.
 Locations:

 • McNamara Terminal – Gates A15 • A25 • A53 • A63 • C2.